★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Counter Transnational Repression

-Advocate for an EU-wide framework to identify, document, and respond to cases of transnational repression occurring on EU soil — including diplomatic expulsion of state agents involved in harassment.
+An EU-wide framework to identify, document, and respond to cases of transnational repression occurring on EU soil.

 Priority 05

-Support the creation of a dedicated EU emergency mechanism for at-risk defenders — providing fast-track visas, emergency funding, and coordinated protection across member states.
+A dedicated EU mechanism providing fast-track visas, emergency funding, and coordinated protection across member states for defenders at acute risk.

 Priority 06